Fred Wood was born in Rushden on March 1st 1861, and just one month old when the 1861 census was taken.

 A surprise party was organised for his 50th Wedding Anniversary in 1934, at the café.
 His fellow councillors and friends had subscribed to present him a gold cigarette case, and also a gold wristwatch for his wife.
 Other gifts included a presentation by their son Fred - also a licensed victualler, of gold fountain pen to Fred and a clock to his mother, being gifts from the directors and staff of Messrs Johnson & Wood of Sunderland (the café business), Mr Johnson being unable to attend.

-Sadly Fred died on 28th July 1935, having fallen down the new cellar steps two days before.
-At the inquest the coroner declared ‘accidental death’ following a fracture at the base of the skull.
+Sadly Fred died on 28th January 1935, having fallen down the new cellar steps two days before.
+At the inquest the coroner declared "accidental death" following a fracture at the base of the skull.

 News clips and a sketch of the "ordinary" cycle